Extreme weather is battering the world. What's the cause? – DW – 05/17/2024

 Did climate change play a role in the Brazil floods?

-More than 100 people have died in severe floods in the southern Brazilian state of Rio Grande do Sul, which has also caused billions of dollars of damage.
+More than 100 people have died so far in severe floods in the southern Brazilian state of Rio Grande do Sul, which has also caused billions of dollars of damage.

 Almost 1.5 million people have been displaced, in what is reported to be the biggest case of climate migration in the country.
 The state government is even considering moving entire cities to avoid future catastrophes.